 Mandrel bumps, smooth piping, big bore pipes etc etc etc, only work if they address these two things.

-The only way an engine can make more power with a cold air intake system is if the intake air is cooler and/or there is less vacuum in the intake system.
+The only way an engine can make more power with a cold air intake system is if the intake air is cooler and/or there is less vacuum before the turbo/in the inlet manifold.

 Cold Air Intakes – The Marketing

-A lot of BS is talked about cold air intakes and to be honest I don’t recall any manufacturer actually addressing the fundamentals in their marketing
+A lot of BS is talked about cold air intakes and to be honest I don’t recall any manufacturer actually addressing the fundamentals of power production in their marketing

 When I start to hear these terms, my bs meter starts twitching: